This site uses cookies. View our Cookie Policy to learn more about how and why.

 Illustration of kelp.

-The Seattle Aquarium remembers Barney the harbor seal, a beloved member of the Aquarium family for nearly 40 years who passed in March 2025.
+The Seattle Aquarium remembers Barney the harbor seal, a beloved member of the Aquarium family for nearly 40 years.
+As a charismatic ambassador for his species, he inspired a lot of love for his fellow harbor seals.
+He passed in March 2025, but his memory lives on in the hearts of Aquarium staff, volunteers and visitors.

 Quick facts